webplatform/docs/css/properties/border-radius/index.md

 |CSS percentages=Refer to corresponding dimension of the border box.
 |Values={{CSS Property Value
 |Data Type=length
 |Description=Denotes the size of the circle radius or the semi-major and semi-minor axes of the ellipsis.
-It can be expressed in any unit allowed by the CSS <length> data types.
+It can be expressed in any unit allowed by the [[css/data_types/length|CSS <length> data types]].
 Negative values are invalid.
 }}{{CSS Property Value
 |Data Type=percentage
 |Description=Denotes the size of the circle radius, or the semi-major and semi-minor axes of the ellipsis, using percentage values.
 Percentages for the horizontal axis refer to the width of the box, percentages for the vertical axis refer to the height of the box.
 Negative values are invalid.